robertvitoriano/platformer/readme.md

     ├── node_modules
     ├── public
     ├── src
-    │   ├── scenes
-    │   │   ├── HelloWorldScene.ts
+    │   ├── HelloWorldScene.ts
-    │   ├── index.html
     │   ├── main.ts
+	├── index.html
     ├── package.json
 ```

-The contents of this template is the basic [Phaser 3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).

-This template assumes you will want to organize your code into multiple files and use TypeScript.

 TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.

 Other than that there is no opinion on how you should structure your project.

-There is a `scenes` folder in `src` where the `HelloWorldScene.ts` lives but you can do whatever you want.
+There is an example `HelloWorldScene.ts` file that can be placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
+For example, you can keep all files specific to the HelloWorld scene in a `hello-world` folder.

+It is all up to you!

 ## Static Assets

 Any static assets like images or audio files should be placed in the `public` folder.
-It'll then be served at http://localhost:8000/images/my-image.png
+It'll then be served from the root.
+For example: http://localhost:8000/images/my-image.png

 Example `public` structure: